 BE PART OF THE CURE

-DebRA of America encourages friends and family of people living with EB or who have lost a loved one to this disease to promote National Epidermolysis Bullosa Awareness Week by doing one or more of the following activities:
+DebRA of America encourages everyone to promote #EBweek by doing one or more of the following activities:

-- Join and share DebRA's virtual Epidermolysis Bullosa Awareness Week Facebook event.
+- Join and share DebRA's online #EBweek Facebook event.

 - Write to your local media (newspaper, radio, TV station, town websites) about EB. (“Sample Letter”)

-- Share DebRA literature within your community, work, schools, place of worship, community center, supermarket, etc. Download the DebRA EB Pamphlet to email to friends.
-Call 212-868-1573 or email events [at] debra [dot] org to request printed (EB) pamphlets.
+- Share EB Brochures within your community, work, school, place of worship, community center, supermarket, etc. Download the DebRA EB Brochure to email to friends.
+Call 212-868-1573 or email events [at] debra [dot] org to request printed brochures.

 - Raise money for EB research by selling DebRA Awareness Bracelets.

-- Ask your employer to have a "Denim Day" to benefit National (EB) Awareness Week.
+- Ask your employer to have a "Denim Day" to benefit #EBweek.

 - Plan a DebRA Local Event fundraiser with friends, colleagues and family.

-DebRA hopes you will participate in National Epidermolysis Bullosa Awareness Week by organizing a Local Event in your community and help us in our mission to spread awareness of Epidermolysis Bullosa (EB) and ultimately find a cure to eradicate this painful disease.
+DebRA hopes you will participate in National Epidermolysis Bullosa Awareness Week by organizing a Local Event in your community and help us in our mission to spread awareness of Epidermolysis Bullosa (EB) and ultimately find a cure for this painful disease.